Spin glass models from the point of view of spin distributions: Introduction and main results

 and for $t>0$ let $\la\cdot\ra_t$ denote the Gibbs average corresponding to the Hamiltonian

-Then, in addition to (\ref{GGp}), the following stochastic stability property holds for any $t>0,$
+Then, in addition to (\ref{GGp}), the following stochastic stability property holds for any $t>0$:

+This property was also proved in~\cite{AC} without perturbation (\ref {HampertmixSK}) under the condition of differentiability of the limiting free energy.
 Let $\mu_N$ be the joint distribution of spins (\ref{muN}) corresponding to the Hamiltonian $H_N'(\vsi)$ and $\M$ be the set of all limits of $(\mu_N)$.
-Then both (\ref{GGp}) and (\ref{SS}) can be expressed in the limit in terms of $\bar{\sigma} = \bar{\sigma}_\mu$ for any $\mu\in \M$ as follows.
+Then both (\ref{GGp}) and (\ref{SS}) can be expressed in the limit in terms of $\bar{\sigma} = \bar {\sigma}_\mu$ for any $\mu\in\M$ as follows.
 First of all, (\ref{GGp}) becomes the exact equality in the limit by comment above (\ref{multioverlap}),

 Stochastic stability (\ref{SS}) can be expressed as follows.
-For $w\in[0,1],$ let $g_{p}(\bar{\sigma}(w,u,\cdot))$ be a Gaussian process indexed by $u\in [0,1]$ with covariance
+For $w\in [0,1]$, let $g_{p}(\bar{\sigma}(w,u,\cdot))$ be a Gaussian process indexed by $u\in[0,1]$ with covariance

 and, as in (\ref{Gxi}), let